 Unlike soaps, emollients do not bind to the lipids to wash them away.

 Emollients, such as Doublebase, contain substances which create a protective barrier on the outermost layer of skin.
 They act almost like a replacement for the skin's natural lipid barrier, protecting the skin from external irritants and preventing water from escaping the skin.

 Over time, emollients - and occlusives, which block water from evaporating - allow the skin to rehydrate naturally.
 This causes the skin to feel smoother and softer while also relieving itching and irritation.

 Emollients are used before or after a bath to be most effective.
 This is to either;

 You can use regular soaps and shower gels in conjunction with emollients.
 You may benefit from gentle or moisturising soaps if your skin is sensitive or in areas affected by dry skin conditions like psoriasis or dermatitis.

 Taking shorter, cooler showers can help your skin retain many of its natural oils and prevent it from drying out.
 Using a conservative amount of gentle shower gel or soap can also reduce the number of natural oils being washed away.

 After a shower, pat your skin dry and apply a moisturiser to keep your skin hydrated.
 Look for moisturisers which contain petrolatum, mineral oil, glycerin, Shea butter, olive oil or jojoba oil.

-If you notice that the skin on your hands becomes more aggravated after getting them wet, such as when you wash up, or after using certain chemicals, you may want to consider wearing gloves to prevent your skin coming into contact with the irritant.
+If you notice that the skin on your hands becomes more aggravated after getting them wet, such as when you wash up or after using certain chemicals, you may want to consider wearing gloves to prevent your skin from coming into contact with the irritant.

 Wash your clothes in hypoallergenic detergent and wear soft fabrics under clothes which are itchy.
 Silk and cotton are usually more gentle on your skin than polyester.